 2. Clash Of Religion vs Scientific Ideals

-Ancient Korea heavily relies upon its foundation with the Chinese culture.
-Others define it as “heavily borrowed” culture.
+Ancient Korea heavily relies upon its foundation in the Chinese culture.
+Others define it as a “heavily borrowed” culture.
 That includes referring to Confucianism for its ideals for its kingdom and the Chinese writing system.

-During the Joseon dynasty, it was the start of Western influence when a few Westerners found themselves in what they call the “hermit kingdom.”
+During the Joseon dynasty, it was the start of Western influence when a few Westerners found themselves in what they called the “hermit kingdom.”

 Though they may appear dependent on China, Korea stands independent with its internal and military affairs.

 Given the situation, the king and his subjects follow it to run his kingdom.
 That affects governance as well as spirituality.
 However, when a Western practice was noticed, it’s then considered “barbaric.”